akhenakh/narun/README.md

 - zig musl + static go build
 - config stored in ELF .config
 - each gateway has a name, developer can target a specific gateway in its config
+  - internal
+  - external
+- SSE gateway helper handler
+- Gw ui
+- Mount config map
+- Store disk Zstd  transferable pvc, big file
+- Incoming webhook handler (bento?)
+- Proxy to existing http app via nats (using gw as a sidecar pseudo mesh)
+- Secure Enclave server store + add encrypted  secret
+  - Export secret to pgp
+- Add auth gw to nats
+- Regroup into one command
+- For debug purpose addd handler http that can listen locally pass the listening address to the node runner
+- Outgoing wiry translation
+- Narun auto gitops (argocd like)
+- Logs to vector (easy nothing to do)

 ### Won't
 Because of caddy providing the feature: